"Please tell me your plan includes six cherries!" Elyse smirked.

 "But not 'Little Tony'?"

 "No. He needs to be dealt with, once and for all, and soon.
 But it has to be done in a way that keeps me out of jail and doesn't cause me problems with Joyce or her grandmother.
 I don't want to hurt Joyce, so simply allowing Anthony to find out about Connie and me probably isn't a good plan because I do think there's a good chance he'll kill her.
-Not to mention I will probably have to deal with this Scuderi dude who appears to be in the muscle side of the business.
-I also can't just rat him out to the Feds because they'll trace it all back to Joyce's grandfather, and that would put everything she has at risk, despite it all being legitimate.
+Not to mention, I will probably have to deal with this Scuderi dude, who appears to be in the muscle side of the business.
+I also can't just rat Anthony out to the Feds because they'll trace it all back to Joyce's grandfather, and that would put everything she has at risk, despite it all being legit.

 "You've admitted more in those few sentences than you have in the last ten years!"